SuhailaElrefaie/NeuroScan-AI/README.md

 - **BraTS2020 Training Data** for 3D brain MRI volume segmentation
   https://www.kaggle.com/datasets/awsaf49/brats2020-training-data

 The datasets are not included in this repository because they are large.
-The app includes a few small sample files so the website can still be tested without downloading the full datasets.

 ## Datasets Setup

-The full datasets are not included in GitHub because they are too large.

 Expected local 2D dataset path: